 On average, battery containers have a lifespan of 10 to 15 years, depending on usage and maintenance.

-5. Can battery containers contribute to a lower energy bill?
+5. Can battery containers contribute to lower energy bills?

 Ole Diepstraten